 Iceland's Geothermal Paradise: Sitting Atop the Mid-Atlantic Ridge Where Continents Diverge

 The Geysir Geothermal Area in Haukadalur Valley exemplifies this phenomenon beautifully.
-The Great Geysir (from which all other geysers take their name) was a famous 18th-century landmark and global wonder, erupting water up to 170 meters (558 feet).
-The adjacent Strokkur geyser erupts every 4-10 minutes, sending hot water 30 meters (100 feet) into the air and releasing subterranean pressure.
+The Great Geysir was a famous 18th-century landmark and global wonder, erupting water up to 170 meters (558 feet).
+The adjacent Strokkur geyser erupts every 4–10 minutes, sending hot water 30 meters (100 feet) into the air and releasing subterranean pressure.
 The area has hot springs, mud pools, and fumaroles with temperatures of 200°F (93°C) or higher.
-In 1294, huge earthquakes changed the Haukadalur Valley, generating new geysers and altering existing ones, highlighting Iceland's ever-changing geothermal landscape.
+In 1294, huge earthquakes changed the Haukadalur Valley, highlighting Iceland's ever-changing geothermal landscape.

 Iceland has achieved unmatched efficiency in geothermal energy, generating over 90% of its electricity from hydroelectric and geothermal sources, the greatest percentage globally.
-The Deildartunguhver hot spring is Europe's most powerful thermal spring, releasing 48 gallons (180 litres) of boiling water every second.
-The majority of the heat is channelled to central heating systems in communities within 40 kilometres (65 miles).
+The Deildartunguhver hot spring is Europe's most powerful thermal spring, releasing 48 gallons (180 liters) of boiling water every second.
+The majority of the heat is channeled to central heating systems in communities within 40 kilometers (65 miles).
 In Iceland, geothermal heating and hot water are used by 90% of the population, demonstrating the country's ability to use geological resources for sustainable energy.
-The Geysir area is open year-round and offers consistent geyser outbursts.
-Early morning visits before 10 AM reduce congestion and provide a unique opportunity to view Earth's thermal force.

 Sources